TheRealMrGamz/Bookmarklets/README.md

 # Bookmarklets
-A Bunch Of Amazing Bookmarklets That Work With Foriguard!
+A Bunch Of Bookmarklets That Work With Foriguard!